l1526789512/PageRank_Algorithm-CSR/README.md

 # Renninger_CSCI2270_FinalProject

-This project will implement a dynamic CSR Sparse matrix as the basis for a C++ implentation of the Google PageRank Algorithm.
+This project will implement a dynamic CSR Sparse matrix as the basis for a C++ implementation of the Google PageRank Algorithm.
 A web crawler will be used to generate test cases, upon which my PageRank Algorithm will be tested.
 The crawler should store a normed, sparse matrix (in COO format) representation of a connectivity matrix (a graph).
 From there, it will be converted to CSR and its principle eigenvector will be calculated to a set precision using the power method (matrix - vector multiplication) and the PageRank of each item in the test case will be determined.
 Also included are the Matlab scripts I wrote to generate the test cases.
 The project is broken up into two large parts: